For GDPR compliance, end-users may need to give consent for Drift to save their information. In this article, we'll cover:

 Here's how to create a consent form

 Start by going to Settings > Data Privacy.
-Here's what you'll see and what each section means.

 You can also customize messaging after the user opts out.